PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_100](./images/img_100.png)

-It is commonly to include numeric variables into a formatted string.
+Numeric variables are commonly incorporated into a formatted string.

 ```
 num1 = 1